Thursday, May 15, 2025

 Lincoln’s silence — whether accidental or bureaucratic — meant Grace had to build her future without the help she once hoped for.
 And she did.

-On December 3, 1867, at nineteen, she married George Newton Billings, a Civil War veteran who had served in the 10th New York Volunteer Infantry and later as a sergeant in the 8th New York Heavy Artillery.
-Before settling down, George worked as a wagon‑train captain, guiding settlers westward.
-By 1870, the couple made their home in Delphos, Kansas, a small frontier town north of Salina.
+On December 3, 1867, at nineteen, she married George Billings, a Civil War veteran who worked as a wagon‑train captain, guiding settlers westward.
+By 1870, the couple made their home in Delphos, Kansas, a small town north of Salina.

-The Billings household also crossed paths with frontier legend Wild Bill Hickok, who was a frequent dinner guest until his death in Deadwood in 1876 — a reminder that Grace’s life intersected with more than one American icon.
+Their home even crossed paths with frontier legend Wild Bill Hickok, who was a frequent dinner guest until his death in Deadwood in 1876.
+[2]

 This is another anecdote from the archives of Abraham Lincoln, Storyteller.